Bryan-Herrera-DEV/Stats-Of-Politicians-On-Social-WebApp/README.md

 - [ ] Add other countries in addition to Italy.
 - [ ] Add other socials (e.g. Instagram).
-- [ ] Add other NLP stats (e.g. Emotion Detection).
 - [ ] Take a look at HTTPS, Domain, Load Balancer & HTTP Server (NGINX), and Host (AWS).
-- [ ] Re-implement front-end using Vue.js or similar.
+- [ ] Re-implement front-end using Vue.js or similar frameworks.
 - [x] Re-design Node.Js back-end to be hybrid with more socials and countries.
 Design Patterns...

 ## License :copyright: